ArtsemiY/TomoBEAR-test/Tutorials.md

 Because of such circumstances which sometimes occur tomoBEAR is able to inject this data along with the JSON which describes the processing pipeline.

-If you have already cloned the github repository of tomoBEAR to your local machine you can find in the configurations folder a file called `ribosome_empiar_10064_dynamo.json`.
+If you have already cloned the [tomoBEAR github repository](https://github.com/KudryashevLab/tomoBEAR) to your local machine you can find in the configurations folder a file called `ribosome_empiar_10064_dynamo.json`.
 This file describes the processing pipeline which should be setup by tomoBEAR to process this data set.

+The following paragraphs will explain the changes you need to do to the file to be able to run tomoBEAR on your local machine

 # HIV (EMPIAR-10164)